Elypia/Elypia-API/README.md

 * [MySQL 5.7][mysql]

 ## Running
+Please visit the Wiki for extra information regarding setup!

 ### Running in Production with [Docker][docker]
 When running the backend in production you should build the project and use the [Dockerfile][dockerfile] to build the image in order to deploy it, the image can use an external `application-{}.yml` files